Arkansas Electrical License: How to Become an Electrician in Arkansas

 Does My Arkansas Electrical License Work in Any Other State?

-Yes!
-Arkansas electrician's licenses enjoy reciprocity in Alaska, Colorado, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, Oklahoma, Oregon, South Dakota, Texas, and Utah.
+Yes.
+Arkansas electrician's licenses are honored in Alaska, Colorado, Minnesota, Montana, Nebraska, New Hampshire, New Mexico, Oklahoma, Oregon, South Dakota, Texas, and Utah.
 Arkansas also has a master reciprocal agreement with Oregon.

 National Electrician Certifications